tiangolo/dockerswarm.rocks/docs/portainer.md

 # Portainer web user interface for your Docker Swarm cluster

-<a href="https://github.com/portainer/portainer" target="_blank">Portainer</a> is a web UI (user interface) that allows you to see the state of your Docker services in a Docker Swarm mode cluster and manage it.
+[Portainer](https://github.com/portainer/portainer) is a web UI (user interface) that allows you to see the state of your Docker services in a Docker Swarm mode cluster and manage it.

-Follow this guide to integrate it in your Docker Swarm mode cluster deployed as described in <a href="https://dockerswarm.rocks" target="_blank">DockerSwarm.rocks</a> with a global Traefik HTTPS proxy.
+Follow this guide to integrate it in your Docker Swarm mode cluster deployed as described in [DockerSwarm.rocks](https://dockerswarm.rocks) with a global Traefik HTTPS proxy.

 Here's one of the screens: